rudradevpal/dotfiles/README.md

-Here’s an improved README for your dotfiles repository, providing a full guide for installation and setup on macOS, Ubuntu, and Kali Linux:

----

 # Dotfiles

 This repository contains my personal dotfiles and configuration for a more productive command-line experience.
 It includes setup instructions for **macOS**, **Ubuntu**, and **Kali Linux**.